TerenceChew/Data-Analytics/Case Study 1/Cylistic _Bike.md

 1: Ask
 ---
 <h3> 1.1: Identify the audience, business questions and objectives </h3>

-Based on the senario given above, the 3 questions that need to be addressed in order to improve Cylistic's future growth are:
+According to the senario given above, the 3 questions that need to be addressed in order to improve Cylistic's future growth are:

 1. How do casual riders and members use Cylistic bikes differently?
 2. Why would casual riders subscribe to an annual membership?